Hiwonder-docs/LanderPi/source/docs/10_MoveIt_&_Gazebo_Simulation.md

 * **Scene Design Steps**

-1. Robot Description: The robot’s structure, connections, and joint limits are typically defined using a URDF (Unified Robot Description Format) file.
-This description includes the robot’s geometry, kinematic parameters, and sensor information.
+1. Robot Description: The robot's structure, connections, and joint limits are typically defined using a URDF (Unified Robot Description Format) file.
+This description includes the robot's geometry, kinematic parameters, and sensor information.

 2. Obstacle Modeling: During scene design, obstacles can be added to simulate the robot's environment.
 These obstacles can be static, such as walls, tables, or boxes, or dynamic, such as moving objects or other robots.

 3. Target Position Setup: You can specify the robot's target position or desired pose within the scene.
 These target positions could be specific locations the robot needs to reach or tasks to perform, such as grasping an object or completing a specific action.

-4. Motion Planning: Using MoveIt2’s motion planner, you can plan the robot's path.
+4. Motion Planning: Using MoveIt2's motion planner, you can plan the robot's path.
 By defining the robot's starting and target positions, MoveIt2 calculates a smooth trajectory to move the robot from the start to the target.

 5. Collision Detection: During motion planning, MoveIt2 performs collision detection to ensure the robot does not collide with obstacles during movement.
 If a collision is detected, MoveIt2 will replan the path to avoid the obstacle and find a viable route.